-We have not increased the uniform annual general charge, which remains at \$288.78 (including GST) per rating unit.
+We are not proposing any increase to the uniform annual general charge, which remains at \$288.78 (including GST) per rating unit.

-Targeted rates are scheduled to increase considerably over the 10 years of this Plan.
+Targeted rates are scheduled to increase considerably over the 10 years of this Draft Plan.
 Council considers that where direct beneficiaries of Council services are identified, a targeted rate provides more transparency and reduces cross subsidisation of those not directly benefiting from the service.
-Targeted rates as a percentage of total rates are expected to rise from 48.3 percent in 2012/2013 to 51.4 percent by 2021/2022.
-For a more detailed analysis of how targeted rates will affect you for the 2012/2013 year please refer to the Financial Strategy contained in Volume 1 and to Council's Funding Impact Statement in Volume 2 of the full Long Term Plan.
+Targeted rates as a percentage of total rates are expected to rise from 48.5 percent in 2012/2013 to 50.8 percent by 2021/2022.
+For a more detailed analysis of how targeted rates will affect you for the 2012/2013 year please refer to the Financial Strategy contained in Volume 1 and to Council's Funding Impact Statement in Volume 2 of the full Draft Long Term Plan.